 THE WEATHER

 Better weather is one of the key reasons many people want to spend more time in France.
 The south of France is indeed very hot in summer.
 It’s important to consider whether you would actually enjoy the very hot weather on a permanent basis.
-What is lovely for pool lounging, is perhaps not so pleasant when you have to go to work or study for school.
+What is lovely for pool lounging, is perhaps not so pleasant when you have to go to work, or study for school.

 Many areas of France have more extreme weather than the UK.
 So whilst it’s generally warmer and sunnier in the summer, it can also be extremely cold in winter.

-If you’re looking for a second home for somewhere to go to effectively shorten the winter months, it’s also worth bearing in mind that you don’t have to go south for the sunshine.
+If you’re looking for a second home for somewhere to go to effectively shorten the winter months, it’s also worth bearing in mind that you don’t always have to keep heading south for the sunshine.
 For example, the Charente-Maritime in western France often claims to be the third sunniest area of France.
 Similarly, the Morbihan area of Brittany and Vendée in the Pays de la Loire have similar microclimate benefits.

 TRANSPORT LINKS